Power Couple? AI Growth and Renewable Energy Investment: Extensions

 In practice, AI-enabled improvements in renewable development and integration are often cast as both an accelerant of the energy transition and a way to shrink AI's own footprint.
-Our analysis shows that these gains are mediated by equilibrium responses: in some environments, efficiency improvements can deepen reliance on carbon-intensive supply rather than displace it.
-A decarbonizing AI--energy pairing therefore requires more than technological complementarity; it hinges on sustaining investment-side coupling.
+Our analysis shows that these gains depend on equilibrium responses: in some environments, efficiency improvements can deepen reliance on carbon-intensive supply rather than displace it.
+A decarbonizing AI--energy relationship requires more than technological complementarity: investment-side coupling must be sustained.
 In particular, policy may need to preserve the scale channel so that incentives for renewable capacity expansion keep pace with AI-driven electricity demand.

+These effects are one instance of a broader pattern that spans the renewable-promoting levers available to a policymaker.
+We examine two further levers in \cref{subsec:utilization,subsec:decentralized}: a utilization factor $\phi$ governing how much installed capacity becomes usable renewable energy, and decentralized investment in which the policymaker sets a financial incentive $s$ based on which a utility chooses the capacity.
+Under market-led scaling, $\phi$ and $s$ reduce the carbon intensity of frontier AI yet can hasten the adaptation trap, lowering $\bar{d}_m$ (for $\phi$, only when it is not large enough to forestall the trap entirely).
+Under resource-led scaling, both uniformly reinforce the adaptation pathway, lowering $\bar{d}_c$.
+The broader lesson is that making renewables cheaper, more usable, or better subsidized sharpens the incentive to scale capability, so the emissions consequences turn on the scaling regime rather than on the lever itself.